iDoMeteor/OnePageWonder/README.md

 # Y Blaze?!
 Y not Angular, React, HippyCrack, Unicorn Sauce, etc?

 I like core Meteor.
 I want it to be extendable without increasing the learning curve exponentially.
 There is no good reason to change render engines just because they are trendy.
+React makes sense for Facebook, not for a little ol' web site.

 # Y Meteor Accounts?!